solus-project/linux-steam-integration/README.rst

 ``use-native-runtime = $boolean``

-        If set to a boolean value, (yes/true/on), the host OS's native runtime will be used instead of the Steam provided runtime.
+        If set to a true boolean value, (yes/true/on), the host OS's native runtime will be used instead of the Steam provided runtime.
 If this is set to a false boolean value (no/false/off), then the startup will be modified to export the relevant ``LD_PRELOAD`` and ``STEAM_RUNTIME`` settings.